rbenv/ruby-build/README.md

 ```

 ruby-build will first try to fetch this package from `$RUBY_BUILD_MIRROR_URL/<SHA2>`
-(note: this is the complete URL).
-It will fall back to downloading the package from
+(note: this is the complete URL), where `<SHA2>` is the checksum for the file.
+It
-the original location if:
+will fall back to downloading the package from the original location if:
 - the package was not found on the mirror;
 - the mirror is down;
 - the download is corrupt, i.e. the file's checksum doesn't match;